 “I was really excited to try (ScanScore) when I saw how easily you could get a quick and accurate scan of physical sheet music.
 And then when I figured out how simple it could be to export and import into MuseScore for more editing, I couldn’t wait to get started.”

 Zach got the “Melody” option of ScanScore which lets you scan one stave scores.
-For him, this was perfect because in the elementary he rarely looked at resources that were more than a single recorder or singing melody line.
+For him, this was perfect because, in elementary school teaching, he rarely looked at resources that were more than a single recorder or singing melody line.

 After using it for a while, we decided to test out ScanScore’s helpfulness in the general music classroom through a little experiment.
 This experiment was designed to see how quickly Zach could get the song, “Hidi, Hidi-ho” into MuseScore using both ScanScore and direct inputs.